 Some people with IBS have spasms in the colon that affect bowel movements.
 Constipation and diarrhoea often alternate, and abdominal cramping, flatulence and bloating are other common complaints.
 Although IBS can produce lifelong symptoms, it is not a life-threatening condition.
 It often worsens with stress.

-During pregnancy, women may be constipated because of hormonal changes or because the heavy uterus compresses the intestine.
-Ageing may also affect bowel regularity because a slower metabolism results in less intestinal activity and muscle tone.
-Besides, people often become constipated when travelling because their normal diet and daily routines are disrupted.
+During pregnancy, women may constipate because of hormonal changes or the heavy uterus compresses the intestine.
+Ageing may also affect bowel regularity because a slower metabolism reduces intestinal activity and muscle tone.
+Besides, people often become constipated when travelling because of disrupted regular diet and daily routines.

 Long-term use of laxatives is not usually necessary and can be habit-forming.
 The colon begins to rely on laxatives to bring on bowel movements.
 Over time, laxatives can damage nerve cells in the colon and interfere with the colon’s natural ability to contract.
 For the same reason, regular use of enemas can also lead to a loss of normal bowel function.

 People who ignore the urge to have a bowel movement may eventually stop feeling the urge, leading to constipation.
 Some people delay having a bowel movement because they do not want to use toilets outside the home.
-Others ignore the urge because of emotional stress or because they are too busy.
+Others ignore the urge because they are too busy or have emotional stress.
 Children may postpone having a bowel movement because of stressful toilet training or do not want to interrupt their play.

 Bibliography: Murray M, Pizzorno P Encylopedia of Natural Medicine.
 Prima Health 2nd Edition 1998 Balch J Balch P Prescription for Nutritional Healing.
 Avery 2nd Edition 1997 Golan R. Optimal Wellness.
 Ballantine Books 1995